Craft for your Shelter Day & Month

-Tomorrow, July 21st is "Craft For Your Shelter Day," a day that you crafty folk can give back through your love of crafting to benefit a local shelter or rescue of your choice.
+July 21st is "Craft For Your Shelter Day," a day that you crafty folk can give back through your love of crafting to benefit a local shelter or rescue of your choice.
 Actually, the entire month of July is open for this great way to give back!

 So, if you have some material just lying around that you're not sure what to do with, give a local shelter or rescue a call and see if they would accept homemade items and ask which ones they need the most.
 Once they give you the go-ahead, get that sewing hat on and make some crafts for a local shelter tonight!